 While Amazon’s cookie duration is short (only 24 hours), you can earn a commission on every product bought using your affiliate link.

-For example, if your website visitor clicks your affiliate link for a $100 blender, and then adds another $150 worth of items (unrelated to your website), and then buys all of those items using your affiliate link, you get a commission for that entire $250 sale.
+For example, if your website visitor clicks your affiliate link for a $100 blender, and then adds another $150 worth of items (unrelated to your website), and then buys all of them using your affiliate link, you get a commission for that entire $250 sale.

-The first thing to consider is the type of niche you want to start.
+The first thing to consider is the niche you want to start.
 If you’re stumped, start by asking yourself these questions:

 - What are you interested in?